Letters From Father Christmas

 Dates of January 1st indicate that the exact day of the year is not known.

-Christian Hoening
+Christian Hoening Reading

 Die Briefe vom Weihnachtsmann

-Der Hörverlag produced unabridged German reading
+Der Hörverlag produced abridged German reading

-Nils Ole Otfebro
+Nils Ole Otfebro Reading

 Brev fra Julenissen

-Lydbokforl produced unabridged Norwegian reading
+Lydbokforl produced abridged Norwegian reading